deipeypaanchal/Automation-for-Email-Table-to-Excel/README.md

 Authors: Deipey Paanchal and Brandon Pyle

-There are three total versions of this project which utilizes different libraries based on one's specific needs.
+This automation program extracts the data from your email to the excel file.
+There are 3 different versions of this code using different libraries:
+  1. using O365
+  2. using imaplib
+  3. using win32